TalMalchi/SIgnals/README.md

 * Written by Guy Azoulay - 207709734
              Tal Malchi -  208278556

-In this assigment we asked to built a program which will create several several signals which lead to other signals and so on,we chose to implement this assigment in CPP languge.
+In this assigment we asked to built a program which will create several signals which lead to other signals and so on,we chose to implement this assigment in CPP languge.

 ## Main Goal Of The Project